mcs07/cdeweb/cdeweb/docs/reading.md

 The HTML and XML readers can determine document structure such as headings, paragraphs, and tables with high accuracy.
 However, this is much harder to achieve with the PDF and plain text readers.

+Note: Always open files in binary mode by using the `'rb'` parameter.

 ## Document Elements